Click on the Indicators below for More Information

 Data Source:

-Between 2016 and 2021 pCO2 showed a significant increasing trend and was above historical values.
+Between 2019 and 2024 pCO2 showed an increasing trend but was mostly within the range of historical values.

 Description of Sea Surface pCO2: